[Holodeck –

 TUVOK: Stand by.

 DALBY: One of the bio-neural gel packs was malfunctioning.
-Had to
+I had to

 replace it.